Top 10 Best Invoicing Software for Freelancers

 As invoicing software geared towards freelancers and small businesses, this option offers everything you’d need.

-Freshbooks has it all by sending unlimited and customised invoices to seeing when clients received, viewed, and paid your invoices.
+Freshbooks has it all by sending unlimited and customised invoices to see when clients received, viewed, and paid your invoices.

 You can use it on a computer, laptop, or smartphone for on-the-go invoicing.